tirotir-ir/chatgpt-ai-programming-assistant/README.md

 ## Overview

-**ChatGPT: AI Programming Assistant** is a robust VS Code extension powered by OpenAI’s models, designed to help developers with AI-powered code generation, optimization, debugging, and unit test creation.
-It provides real-time interactive tutorials and prompt-based assistance, featuring a comprehensive cheat sheet with 500 prompts for various programming languages
+**ChatGPT: AI Programming Assistant** is a powerful VS Code extension leveraging OpenAI’s models for AI-driven code generation, optimization, debugging, unit test creation, and interactive tutorials, complete with a cheat sheet of 500 programming prompts.

-## Features
+## Key Bindings and Commands

+The following commands have been assigned shortcut keys for better productivity:

+- **Generate Code**: `Ctrl+Alt+G`
-- **Generate code** based on user input.
+  - Generates code based on the selected text.
+- **Generate Unit Test**: `Ctrl+Alt+U`
-- **Write unit tests** for existing code.
+  - Generates a unit test for the selected code.
-- **Optimize code snippets**.
+- **Optimize Code**: `Ctrl+Alt+O`
+  - Optimizes the selected code.
+- **Debug Code with AI**: `Ctrl+Alt+D`
-- **Debug code** with AI assistance.
+  - Debugs the selected code with AI assistance.
+- **Explain Code Differences**: `Ctrl+Alt+E`
-- **Explain differences** between code snippets.
+  - Explains the difference between two code snippets.
+- **Chat with GPT**: `Ctrl+Alt+C`
-- **Chat with GPT** for direct interaction.
+  - Chat directly with GPT for interactive Q&A or coding help.
+- **Interactive Learning Mode**: `Ctrl+Alt+L`
-- **Interactive Learning**: Handles requests for step-by-step tutorials based on user input.
+  - Provides tutorials on various coding topics based on user input.

-- **Comprehensive Prompt Cheat Sheet**: Offers 500 prompts for various programming languages, organized for easy access and quick suggestions as users type.
+You can customize these key bindings in the `keybindings.json` file in VS Code.

 ## Prompt Areas